learn-co-curriculum/da-using-yelp-api-codealong/README.md

 There are many ways to store sensitive information but we will go with this method.

+The steps below will help you create a new folder in your IllumiDesk directory where you can store files related to your API credentials, and share those credentials across multiple labs.

 #### Create a `secret/` directory

-Click on the Illumidesk logo in the top left corner while holding the `cmd` key (`ctrl` for Windows) to open the window in a new tab.
-This is the root of your Illumidesk directory.
+Click on the IllumiDesk logo in the top left corner while holding the `cmd` key (`ctrl` for Windows) to open the window in a new tab.
+This is the root of your IllumiDesk directory.
 In this new window, click `New` in the top right corner followed by `Folder`.
 Find the folder titled `Untitled Folder`, select the checkbox directly to the left of it, scroll back to the top of the page and click `Rename`.
 Rename the folder to `secret`.

 #### Create `.json` file